aharley/pips/README.md

 python train.py
 ```

 First it should print some diagnostic information about the model and data.
-Then, it should print a message for each iteration, indicating the model name, progress, read time, iteration time, and loss.
+Then, it should print a message for each training step, indicating the model name, progress, read time, iteration time, and loss.

 ```
 model_name 1_8_128_I6_3e-4_A_tb89_21:34:46